bowmnath/cis-457-w22/activities/week-05-reliable.md

 If so, describe the changes.
 If not, explain why.

+15. Assume a sender has recently received ACKs for packets with sequence numbers 1, 3, and 5.
+A timeout then occurs,
+and the sender resends a packet with sequence number 2.
+You may assume the sender has a few hundred sequence numbers available to it.
+Is this enough information to determine whether the protocol in use is SR or GBN?
+If so, which protocol is in use?
+If not, what other information would you need?

-14. Which will benefit more from pipelined data transfer:
+16. Which will benefit more from pipelined data transfer:
 * connection with low latency and high transmission rate, or
 * connection with high latency and high transmission rate?

 Why?

-15. Assume a receiver has a very small receive buffer.
+17. Assume a receiver has a very small receive buffer.
 Which protocol would likely be a better fit: GBN or SR?
 Why?

+18. Assume we have a channel that we know will frequently reorder packets, but that dropping packets is very rare.
+Which type of pipelined protocol that we have discussed would be a better fit for this channel?
+Why?

-16. Assume an SR sender has a window size of 5 and sequence numbers [0 - 7].
+19. Assume an SR sender has a window size of 5 and sequence numbers [0 - 7].
-Explain why this combination fo sequence numbers and window size would not work using an example.
+Explain why this combination of sequence numbers and window size would not work using an example.
 I.e., come up with a scenario in which the receiver does not know whether it is receiving new or old data.

-17. Assume the same scenario as the previous problem, but using GBN instead of SR.
+20. Assume the same scenario as the previous problem, but using GBN instead of SR.
 Could the same problem arise?
 Why or why not?

+21. We learned in leture that if we have a window of size N, then we need at least 2N sequence numbers to be safe.
+Draw a diagram (or a few diagrams) showing possible sender and receiver windows that explains why this is the case.